 The Iditarod is one of the most famous sled dog races in North America.

 When you mention dog sledding, sled dogs, snow dogs or anything similar, the first thing that people think of is Iditarod.
-Unfortunately, living in Baltimore, it's not realistic to have the large kennel required for a race such as Iditarod or the Yukon Quest.
+Unfortunately, living in Maryland, it's not realistic to have the large kennel required for a race such as Iditarod or the Yukon Quest.
 Besides, if we had 120 dogs, how would they all fit on the bed?

 We travel extensively with our sled dogs.